Berlin and Paris seek reform proposals to avert policy clash

 Finance Minister Wolfgang Schaeuble came under fierce criticism at a meeting of the International Monetary Fund (IMF) in Washington last week for refusing to consider more public investments to stimulate growth.

-France, Italy and some other euro nations have been pressing Germany to agree to a Europe-wide initiative to boost investment.

-One senior official in Berlin suggested that by proposing the joint reform study Gabriel, a Social Democrat (SPD), was seeking to avert a damaging confrontation between hard-liners in Berlin and the Socialist French government.
+One senior official in Berlin suggested that by proposing the joint reform study Gabriel, a Social Democrat (SPD), was seeking to avert a damaging confrontation between the hard-line conservative Schaeuble and the Socialist French government by proposing the joint reform study.

 “We want a solution that prevents the Titanic from hitting the iceberg,” the official told Reuters.

-Another person familiar with the plan said: “We really need to end the France bashing in Germany and the Germany bashing in France by putting forward very specific proposals on what the countries should do.”

-Sources said the Chancellery had been briefed on the plan beforehand.
-Angela Merkel’s spokesman Steffen Seibert told a government news conference that the chancellor welcomed any initiative which might help France in its reform efforts.
+Asked at a government news conference on Monday whether Chancellor Angela Merkel had been consulted on Gabriel and Macron’s plan, her spokesman Steffen Seibert said she welcomed any initiative which might help France in its reform efforts.

-But a statement from the French economy ministry showed that Paris expects movement from Berlin as well.
-Macron’s ministry said the request for reform recommendations reflected a desire for a “New Deal” in Europe that included a Europe-wide investment plan to be carried out “in the coming months”.

 In their letters to Enderlein and Pisani-Ferry, the ministers ask them to focus on key structural reform needs that could be addressed by 2017, with a focus on investment and modernisation.